Chaklader/landmark-classification-cnn/NOTES.md

 When studying CNNs for image classification or regression we have seen that the network is essentially composed of two
 parts:

-a backbone that extracts features from the image, and a Multi-Layer Perceptron or similar that uses those features to decide which class the image belongs to.
+1. A backbone that extracts features from the image

+2. Multi-Layer Perceptron or similar that uses those features to decide which class the image belongs to.
 In-between the two we have a flattening operation (or a Global Average Pooling layer) that takes the last feature maps coming out of the backbone and transforms them into a 1d array, which is a feature vector.

-CNN Structure Image Description
-The image shows a flowchart starting with an input image of a blue car, progressing through layers labeled "conv 1," " maxpool,"
-"conv 2," "maxpool," followed by "flatten," and ending with a "fully-connected layer" leading to a final output labeled "predicted class."
-The flowchart visually describes how the CNN processes and classifies the input image.

-What are Autoencoders?
 Autoencoders have a similar backbone (called encoder in this context) that produces a feature vector (called embedding in this context).
 However, they substitute the fully-connected layers (the head) with a decoder stage whose scope is to reconstruct the input image starting from the embeddings:

 This can appear pointless at first glance, but it is actually very useful in many contexts.

-Uses of Autoencoders
 We can use autoencoders to:

 1. Compress data
 2. Denoise data